ENCODE-DCC/accession/README.md

 `wdl_files` specifies the set of files to be accessioned.

-`filekey` is the variable that stores the file path in the metadata file.
+`filekey` is a variable that stores the file path in the metadata file.

-`output_type`, `file_format`, and `file_format_type` are the ENCODE specific metadata that are required by the Portal
+`output_type`, `file_format`, and `file_format_type` are ENCODE specific metadata that are required by the Portal

-`quality_metrics` is a list of methods that will be called in the code to attach quality metrics to a file
+`quality_metrics` is a list of methods that will be called in during the accessioning to attach quality metrics to the file

-`possible_duplicate` specifies that there could be, in the case of optimal IDR peaks and conservative IDR peaks, files can have an identical content.
-If the possible duplicate flag is set, file is not accessioned.
+`possible_duplicate` indicates that there could be files that have an identical content.
+If the `possible_duplicate` flag is set and the current file being accessioned has md5sum that's identical to another file in the same task, the current file will not be accessioned.
+Optimal IDR peaks and conservative IDR peaks are an example set of files that can have an identical md5sum.

 `derived_from_files` specifies the list of files the current file being accessioned derives from.
-These files need to have been accessioned before the current file can be submitted.
+The parent files must have been accessioned before the current file can be submitted.

-`derived_from_inputs` is used when indicating that parent files were not produced during the task execution.
+`derived_from_inputs` is used when indicating that the parent files were not produced during the pipeline analysis.
+Instead, these files are initial inputs to the pipeline.
 Raw fastqs and genome references are examples of such files.

 `derived_from_output_type` is required in the case the parent file has a possible duplicate.